python/psf-salt/docs/guides/haproxy-registration-guide.md

 Register a service with haproxy
 ===============================

-1. Ensure that the `salt-master` and `loadbalancer` can be brought up with vagrant locally.
+1. Ensure that the `salt-master` and `loadbalancer` can be brought up with vagrant locally:
     ```console
     vagrant up salt-master
     vagrant up loadbalancer
     ```
-2. In the local repository, create a new state/directory to manage files for your service
+2. In the local repository, create a new state/directory to manage files for your service:
     ```console
     touch salt/base/salt.sls
     ```
-3. Additionally, add an `nginx` configuration state and consul-service state that exposes that directory over HTTP
+3. Additionally, add an `nginx` configuration state and `consul` service state that exposes that directory over HTTP:
-    - This configuration might look similar to an existing haproxy service like letsencrypt
+    - This configuration might look similar to an existing haproxy service like `letsencrypt`
     ```yaml
     /etc/nginx/sites.d/letsencrypt-well-known.conf:
       file.managed: